IBM Authorized Training is Evaporating Before Our Eyes

 Informix Experts Come to Baltimore

-Posted by Kim May on September 7, 2010 under Informix, Uncategorized.
+Posted by Frank Fillmore on September 7, 2010 under Informix, Uncategorized.
 Tags: , , .

 Next Tuesday, September 14th, The Fillmore Group is hosting Carlton Doe, Charles Gonsalves and Warren Heising for an Informix celebration day.
 The day’s agenda includes sessions on the new pricing options, reasons to upgrade to v11, and how to make Informix service options work for your organization.
 Carlton Doe will be on hand to provide a peek into the future with the release of “Panther”.
 This is a *free* event with lunch on TFG, so please join us.
 Registration is HERE.
 Jump for the full agenda.
 Read More…